tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------

 #### How do I create a new release?
-1. Make sure 'webext' is installed
+1. Make sure [webext](https://github.com/mozilla/web-ext) is installed
 1. Go to uAssets folder and update it by `git pull`
 1. Run tools/make-artifacts.sh
 1. Make a new PR and add a note that a new release tag is needed on master